tm-a-t/telegram-bot-handbook/en/book/index.md

 If you plan to develop a bot with rather uncommon features or capacity, the corresponding pages will be helpful.

-**During development:** You can consult the handbook to dive into the details of a topic.
+**During development:** You can consult the book to dive into the details of a topic.

 <BookTOC title="Table of contents"/>